Guest Post by: Hank Rogerson, Filmmaker/Instructor

 After 30+ years making documentaries and raising funds for each project, I know how tough it can be to put together a money-winning proposal.

-My partner and I have been fortunate to raise more than $1-million for our documentary projects and we've put together our best fundraising strategies, templates and tools in a brand new course here on Desktop Documentaries called the Documentary Proposal Template Pack.
+My partner and I have been fortunate to raise more than $1-million for our documentary projects and we've put together our best fundraising strategies, templates and tools in a new course here on Desktop Documentaries called the Documentary Proposal Template / Pitch Deck Pack.

-In this course, I take you step-by-step through the Documentary Core Application and how to write each section for maximum impact.
+In this course, I take you step-by-step through the Non-Fiction Core Application and how to write each section for maximum impact.
 Consider me your own personal grant writing coach!

 Check it out here: